Dynamic Growth Throughput Benchmarks

 DataSize

-The amount of data to write to the stream in each loop of the operation.
+The amount of data written to the stream in each loop of the operation.
 The data is a byte array of the specified size.
-When the GrowEachLoop parameter is set to true
+When the GrowEachLoop parameter is set to true, the data size increases by a ratio of this value for each loop iteration.
+Otherwise, the data size remains fixed for all loop iterations.

 CapacityOnCreate

-, the stream is created with the default capacity (no initial capacity specified).
+- When false, the stream is created with the default capacity (no initial capacity specified).

 ZeroBuffers